AgentT30/weather-app/README.md

+#This application is designed for a phone screen, kindly run the project on a compatible device or resize the screen.

 This project shows the current weather in a given city with the associated background images.

 This project has been developed with React JS as part of the learning React process.